A proxy vote is when you appoint another person to vote on your behalf.

 If you want to apply for a permanent proxy vote, there are different forms depending on your reason for applying.

-Please find and complete the relevant form on Your Vote Matters.
+Please find and fill in the relevant form on the Electoral Commission website.

 Submitting your form